 Chapters of The Colonial Dames of America

-There are thirty-four affiliated chapters of the CDA, extending geographically from San Francisco to Rome, Italy.
+There are thirty-six affiliated chapters of the CDA, extending geographically from San Francisco to Rome, Italy.
 New York, incorporated in 1890 as the original chapter of the society, is known as the Parent Chapter.
-The earliest affiliated chapter was formed in Baltimore in 1892; the most recent, Arkansas in 2012.
+The earliest affiliated chapter was formed in Baltimore in 1892; the most recent, Texas Hill Country in 2013.

 Award-winning Projects of CDA Chapters from 1998 to Present

 2013 - The prize was shared by the following two chapters